mkalz/kalz.cc/content/post/retredtech24/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Due to my current side-project of getting a (https://kalz.cc/2024/03/08/a-plagiarised-edtech-book-and-nobody-cares/) [plagiarised, AI-generated book retracted], I was curious to see how selected top-ranked journals in Educational Technology have been actively retracting articles.
-I have been using the (https://scholar.google.de/citations?view_op=top_venues&hl=de&vq=soc_educationaltechnology)[GoogleScholar ranking] and have focused on journals I would include in this list.
+Due to my current side-project of getting a [plagiarised, AI-generated book retracted](https://kalz.cc/2024/03/08/a-plagiarised-edtech-book-and-nobody-cares/), I was curious to see how selected top-ranked journals in Educational Technology have been actively retracting articles.
+I have been using the [GoogleScholar ranking](https://scholar.google.de/citations?view_op=top_venues&hl=de&vq=soc_educationaltechnology) and have focused on journals I would include in this list.
 Here is a table of my findings.

 | Journal  | Number of retractions | Reasons |
 | -------- | --------------------- | ------- |